gregorplop/ocrJob/README.md

 # ocrJob
 #### An ocrmypdf front-end / batch job designer.
 Currently supported for Windows.

+# BUG WARNING: Releases 1.x.x have been retracted!
+Due to a bug, the last document of a Job does not undergo OCR!
+A fix for this issue is being implemented in version 2.0.0.
+In the meantime, do not use an older version!

 ## A GUI application for:
 + Automatically surveying a folder tree, looking for PDF documents
 + Configuring a set of basic parameters for ocrmypdf/Tesseract